euroteamoutreach/getbiblefirst.com/source/markdown/_lesson6.html.markdown

 ### Lesson 6: Adam and Eve

-* The Garden of Eden* The First Man and Woman* Adam and Eve’s Design and Responsibilities* The Establishment of Marriage and Family
+* The Garden of Eden
+* The First Man and Woman
+* Adam and Eve&apos;s Design and Responsibilities
+* The Establishment of Marriage and Family

 #### Introduction